fmbenhassine/jql/README.md

 #### Using a SQL client

-Just open the `jcql.db` file with your favorite SQL client and start writing queries.
-You can use [Sqlite tools](https://www.sqlite.org/download.html) or [Sqlite browser](http://sqlitebrowser.org/).
+Open the `jcql.db` file with your favorite SQL client and start writing queries.
+For example, you can use [Sqlite tools](https://www.sqlite.org/download.html) or [Sqlite browser](http://sqlitebrowser.org/).

 #### Using JCQL Shell